THE OPENING SPEECH AT PHAP NHAN TEMPLE ON THE BUDDHA VESAK CELEBRATION DAY

 Bodhisatta Siddhartha, a perfect and contented person full of merit and wisdom, a historical person, was born on the Full Moon Day of Vesak month, corresponding to the Full Moon Day of May in the usual calendar, the year 624 under the Sorrowless tree in Lumbini garden, present-day Nepal.

 Because of the powerful vow, Bodhisattva Siddhartha appeared to be born in the world.
-After making a trip out of the 4 gates of the imperial palace to see the real scene outside, going to the east, he saw an old person, going to the West, he saw a sick person, going to the South, he saw a dead person; going to the North, he saw a mendicant.
+After making a trip out of the 4 gates of the imperial palace to see the real scene outside, going to the East, he saw an old person, going to the West, he saw a sick person, going to the South, he saw a dead person; going to the North, he saw a mendicant.
 The fourth real scene, the image of the mendicant is not only the subject of contemplative meditation, but also the inspiration for Siddhartha Gotama to become a homeless hermit.

 Renouncing the royal family for monastic life at the age of 29, Siddhartha Gotama studied their teachings and surpassed the two teachers Ālāra Kalāma and Uddaka Rāmaputta.
-Spending 6 years practicing asceticism with a group of 5 monks including Añña Koṇḍañña, Siddhartha Gotama decided to choose for himself the MIDDLE Way, keep far away from self-indulgence and self-mortification by receiving and eating Sujata‘s bowl of milk porridge, his health became restored.
+Spending 6 years practicing asceticism with a group of 5 monks including Añña Koṇḍañña, Siddhartha Gotama decided to choose for himself the MIDDLE Way, keep far away from self-indulgence and self-mortification by receiving, drinking, and eating Sujata‘s bowl of milk porridge, his health became well restored.

 Receiving a bundle of Kusa grass from a farmer offering, Siddhartha Gautama went to Bodhgaya to meditate for 49 days and nights there, finally he became the Buddha titled Sakyamuni under the Bodhi tree at the age of 35.